 - patients with known hypersensitivity reactions such as Stevens-Johnson syndrome, toxic, epidermal necrolysis, and erythema multiforme to ribavirin or any component of the product

 - patients with hemoglobinopathies (e.g., thalassemia major, sickle-cell anemia)

 - patients with creatinine clearance less than 50 mL/min. [see Use In Specific Populations and CLINICAL PHARMACOLOGY]

-- Coadministration of REBETOL and didanosine is contraindicated as because exposure to the active metabolite of didanosine (dideoxyadenosine 5'-triphosphate) are increased.
-Fatal hepatic failure, as well as peripheral neuropathy, pancreatitis, and symptomatic hyperlactatemia/lactic acidosis have been reported in patients receiving both didanosine and ribavirin [see DRUG INTERACTIONS].
+- Coadministration of REBETOL and didanosine is contraindicated because exposure to the active metabolite of didanosine (dideoxyadenosine 5'-triphosphate) is increased.
+Fatal hepatic failure, as well as peripheral neuropathy, pancreatitis, and symptomatic hyperlactatemia/lactic acidosis have been reported in patients receiving didanosine in combination with ribavirin [see DRUG INTERACTIONS].

 This monograph has been modified to include the generic and brand name in many instances.

 Rebetol User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.